 Emotional Impact of Chronic GVHD

-Living with chronic graph-versus-host disease (GVHD) can be very challenging and the constellation of problems affects everyone differently.
-It can cause excessive fatigue, which may limit your ability to take part in important activities.
+Living with chronic graft versus host disease (GVHD) can be very challenging and the constellation of problems affects everyone differently.
+It can cause excessive fatigue, which may limit the patient's ability to take part in important activities.
 It may also lead to emotional distress and other chronic symptoms that can be difficult to manage.

 It is common to feel down and discouraged at times.
 Many people feel sad, disappointed or frustrated.
-When these feelings of sadness, irritability or anxiety last for a long period of time, you may need professional.
+When these feelings of sadness, irritability or anxiety last for a long period of time, the patient may need professional help.
 Left untreated, depression or anxiety in GVHD patients may result in:

 • Poorer quality of life